cs161-staff/textbook/crypto/macs.md

 More generally, secure MACs are designed to be secure against known-plaintext attacks.
 For instance, suppose an adversary Eve eavesdrops on Alice's communications and observes a number of messages and their corresponding tags: $$\langle M_1,T_1\rangle,\langle M_2,T_2\rangle,\dots,\langle M_n,T_n\rangle$$, where $$T_i=F(K,M_i)$$.
 Then Eve has no hope of finding some new message $$M'$$ (such that $$M' \notin \{M_1,\dots,M_n\}$$) and a corresponding value $$T'$$ such that $$T'$$ is the correct tag on $$M'$$ (i.e., such that $$T' = F(K,M')$$).
 The same is true even if Eve was able to choose the $$M_i$$'s.
 In other words, even though Eve may know some valid MACs $$\langle M_n,T_n\rangle$$, she still cannot generate valid MACs for messages she has never seen before.

 Here is a formal security definition that captures both properties described above.
 We imagine a game played between Georgia (the adversary) and Reginald (the referee).
+This is the EU-CPA game, for existential unforgeability under chosen-plaintext attack.
 Initially, Reginald picks a random key $$K$$, which will be used for all subsequent rounds of the game.
 In each round of the game, Georgia may query Reginald with one of two kinds of queries:

 - **Generation query:** Georgia may specify a message $$M_i$$ and ask for the tag for $$M_i$$.
 Reginald will respond with $$T_i=F(K,M_i)$$.